-This review will cover my latest toy, Derwent Inktense Blocks.
-I’ve been interested in Derwent’s Inktense line of blocks and pencils for quite some time.
-I have been slowly buying into the hype I’ve read online.
-It’d be interesting to use a water-soluble stick, and create ink-like washes.
-Join me as I put all this hype to the test and expose the actual capabilities of Derwent’s Inktense Blocks.
+I’ve been interested in Derwent Inktense Blocks and pencils for quite some time.
+I have been slowly buying into the hype that I’ve been reading online.
+Using a water-soluble sticks to create ink-like washes would be interesting.
+Join me as I put all this hype to the test and explore the actual capabilities of Derwent’s Inktense Blocks.

 A Little About Derwent & My Previous Experiences

 At that time, they were a revelation to me.
-All I had known were HB pencils.
-I’m not inferring that HB leads are “bad” or “inferior”, but you’re limited by what shades that this lead can produce.
-I had such a wide variety of shade, I’d treat each pencil as if it was a color.
-This set of Derwent pencils really left a great impression upon me.
+I had such a wide variety of shades, I’d treat each pencil as if it was a color.
+This set of Derwent pencils really left a big impression upon me.

-I also own their water-soluble graphite pencils.
+I also Derwent’s water-soluble graphite pencils.
 They have been a joy to use.
-I’m also interested in playing with Derwent’s Graphitint Pencils.
+I’m also interested in playing with Derwent’s Graphitint Pencils [Amazon].
 They seem like a lot of fun.

-When I made my first attempt at opening the tin, I hadn’t realized that only half of the tin was shrink-wrapped, which was odd.
+When I made my first attempt at opening the tin, I realized that only half of the tin was shrink-wrapped.
+Which was odd.
 The shrink wrap only protected the bottom part of the lid and its contents.

 Lifting the lid, I saw that my blocks looked pretty dirty.
-Lots of loose particle flying around while being shipped.
+Lots of loose particles had flown around while being shipped.
 I was able to wipe the invading pigments with a dry, soft paper towel.
 No problem there.

 Another unfortunate surprise was finding my black block cracked in half.
 Not much that I could do about that.
-The blocks are made of material that’s not as strong as say Prismacolor’s Art Stix.
+The blocks are made of material that’s not as strong as Prismacolor’s Art Stix [Amazon].

 Each Inktense block has a reference number stamped into them.
 (Which can be useful.)
 Pulling a block out of the plastic holder is a little difficult for me.
 I have to fumble a bit to get one out.

 Derwent Inktense Blocks remind me way too much of pastel sticks.
 (I see that as a negative.
 I will explain why that’s an issue for me later.)
-It feels more solid than a charcoal or pastel stick, but not as stiff as a piece of chalk.
+They feel more solid than a charcoal or pastel stick, yet not as stiff as a piece of chalk.

 Given its rectangular shape, you can use the edges to make a variety of lines and marks, ranging from fine lines to thicker strokes.
-Rubbing with the wide-side of the block allows to block in large amounts of color.
+Rubbing with the wide-side of the Inktense Block allows you to lay in large amounts of color.

-On textured paper, Inktense blocks make a nice texture.
-If you have a heavy hand, you may find it difficult to make transitions from dark to light (solid to rough).
+On rough surfaces, Inktense blocks make a nice texture.
+If you have a heavy hand, you may find it difficult to make transitions from dark to light.
 Press too lightly, and you won’t get enough pigment.
 Press too hard, and you get too much color.

-Erasing is possible, but to a point.
-The pigment easily stains my paper once the pigment gets into the fiber, Think of using pastels.
-(I will be referencing pastels a lot.)
+Erasing marks is possible, but to a point.
+Pigment easily stains my paper once the pigment gets into the fiber.
+Think of using pastels.
 I can’t imagine that it’s too easy to correct mistakes in pastels.
 I have had luck using a kneaded eraser to clean up areas of color.
 In fact, I would tell you that a kneaded eraser should be required when using Inktense blocks.

-I’ve also had some luck using an electric eraser.
-This has allowed me to erase large areas of color with some success.
-As long as you keep the end of the eraser clean before use, you’ll be alright.
-But you just won’t get the paper back to pristine white.
+An electric eraser has allowed me to erase large areas of color with some success.
+Keep the end of the eraser clean before use, you’ll be alright.
+You just won’t get the paper back to pristine white.

 Blending with a paper stump isn’t as easy as I’d liked.
 I’m not saying that it’s impossible.
-But achieving a smooth transition using a stump does take some patience.
+Achieving a smooth transition using a stump does take some patience.

 Much like pastels, you can also use a dry brush to blend colors and make soft gradations.
 It seems to make it easier to blend colors.
 Using a dry brush allows for light misty effects.

 This is where the magic happens.
 Derwent Intense Blocks are water-soluble.
-When I apply water to dry marks, The resulting paint reminds me a lot of watercolor paint.
+Applying water to dry marks, The resulting paint reminds me a lot of watercolor paint.
 Certain colors, like the magenta and yellow, give off an intensity of sorts.
-It is similar to how gouache looks when it’s semitransparent.
+The effect is similar to how gouache looks when it’s semitransparent.
 There isn’t much of a noticeable color shift from wet to dry.

-You can very much treat Inktense Blocks as a watercolor medium.
-You can paint beautiful transitions.
-You can easily blend colors.
-Colors can be overlaid.
-With a wet brush, you can stoke the blocks much like a dry watercolor pan and apply color.
-The plastic holder, conveniently contain rectangular wells to either water-down or mix colors.
+Much like in any watercolor medium, you can paint beautiful transitions using Derwent Inktense Blocks.
+And colors easily blend together.
+Washes can be overlaid.
+With a wet brush, you can stoke the blocks much like a watercolor pan and apply color.
+The plastic holder conveniently contains rectangular wells to either water-down or mix colors.

 Derwent Inktense Blocks make for a great transition for anyone wanting to move from chalk, pastel, or charcoal to watercolor.
 They make for a great complement for any using watercolor or gouache paint.
 Great for adding some texture.
 Or you can use them very much like color pastels or similar mediums.
 They very much possess the characteristics of those mediums.

 I’m honestly disappointed due to how messy they are.
 But that’s a personal issue.
 I don’t enjoy dusty mediums.
 So I’m less likely to purchase any more Intense Blocks or pencils.
-I suppose I was under the impression that they were going to behave more like Derwent’s wax-based Artbars [Amazon].
+My assumption was that they were going to behave more like Derwent’s wax-based Artbars [Amazon].
 (And you know what they say about assumption?)